JosephLai241/URS/README.md

     + Scrape Subreddits
     + Scrape Redditors
     + Scrape submission comments
+* Livestream Reddit via PRAW
+    + Livestream submissions submitted within Subreddits or by Redditors
+    + Livestream comments submitted within Subreddits or by Redditors
+    + Livestream trending submissions within Subreddits
+* Scrape Reddit via the [`Pushshift API`][Pushshift API]
+    + Search for keywords in all publicly available submissions
+    + Search for keywords in all publicly available comments
 * Analytical tools for scraped data
     + Get frequencies for words that are found in submission titles, bodies, and/or comments
     + Generate a wordcloud from scrape results